System Administration

 Phishing Club - Sessions

-Active sessions overview showing connection details and management controls
+Active sessions overview

 Session Information Display